Driving in the NT for new residents and visitors

-You will also need to carry an international driving permit if:
+When you need an international driving permit

 - the type of vehicle you're authorised to drive can't be easily recognised.

-If you fail to transfer your licence after 3 months:
+If you fail to do so:

 - you must not drive a vehicle on a public street or place